Parish clerk and craftsman.

 room for this head.

-Most books assume that's a console figure, but Wilhelm Mantels points out
+Most books assume that it's a console figure, but Wilhelm Mantels points out

 that the head is not connected to the foot of the